CrazySpence/Adafruit-Retrogame/README.md

 This contains my 12 GPIO mappings for my arcade setup

-This Also has 3 button bombo handlers
+This Also has 3 button combo handlers
 1 for KEY_ESC
 1 for KEY_ENTER
 1 for shutdown

-ESC allows me me leave MAME, ENTER was needed for Quakeforge and the emrgency shut down is to handle any applicsation failures or crashes (super mario war 1.8) as it would require a hard lock of the system to thwart retrogame
+ESC allows me me leave MAME, ENTER was needed for Quakeforge and the emergency shut down is to handle any application failures or crashes (super mario war 1.8) as it would require a hard lock of the system to thwart retrogame

-Retrogame-xbmc
+Retrogame-xbmc:

 This contains my shut down button version